HomeBiogas 2021 Impact & ESG Report

 Yes, compost can work as organic fertilizer (or biofertilizer), but there are things to consider when deciding not to add fertilizer to your crops besides the compost.

-Compost keeps the soil healthy, which means plants will likely thrive in your garden without any auditions.
+Compost keeps the soil healthy, which means plants will likely thrive in your garden without any additions.
 The downside is that compost releases nutrients slowly over time, while chemical fertilizer provides a boost and accelerates growth in a short period.

 If you consistently use compost and maintain soil health, your plants won’t require fertilizer.
 Instead, they’ll get their nutrients as they’re slowly released into the ground by compost.
 A rapid feed is rarely necessary for a healthy garden, where the soil is well-balanced and can provide nutrients on its own.